Elite Cobra MkIII

 These were push moulded from 20thou plasticard.

-For those not familiar with push moulding, imagine vacforming without the vac.
+For those not familiar with push moulding,

-Simply put, a piece of plasticard fixed over a hole in some mdf,
+Simply put, a piece of plasticard fixed over a hole in some MDF,

 heated and while soft a shape is pushed into said hole.